jassiG/TestSite/README.md

 # TestSite
-A  sandbox used by me to practice web developement.
+A  sandbox used by me.